Version: 23 October 2013

 - URIs that are easily re-hosted.
 This means that a generated should be easily transformed from one BASE URI-space (e.g.

-logd) to another, allowing easier buy-in from government agencies.
+logd) to another, allowing easier adoption by government agencies.

 - Concise URIs with as little "cruft" as possible